-To shoot an image with BEST SHOT
+■ To shoot an image with BEST SHOT

-- 1. In the REC mode, touch "[•]" (Recording mode). - If "[•]" (Recording mode) is not displayed on the screen, touch the tab to display it.
+- In the REC mode, touch the recording mode icon (page 29). - If the icon is not displayed on the screen, touch the tab to display it.

-2. Touch "ES" (BEST SHOT).
+2. Touch "B" (BEST SHOT).

 This will display a menu of BEST SHOT scenes.

-3. Touch the scene you want to select.

-• Touching " () " in the upper right corner of the screen and then touching a BEST SHOT scene will display detailed information about the scene.
+- 3. Touch the scene you want to select. - Touching " n in the upper right corner of the screen and then touching a BEST SHOT scene will display detailed information about the scene.